Skill Sharing Networks

 Benefits - Financial

-- Reduced input costs averaging 15-30% yearly via peer-shared technical advice.
+- Reduced input costs averaging 15-30% yearly via technical peer learning

-- Yield increases of 10-25% resulting from improved soil fertility management.
+- Yield increases of 10-25% from improved soil fertility management practices

-- Potential 5-10% revenue premium through shared network marketing and local branding.
+- Potential 5-10% revenue premium through network-linked local branding

 Benefits - System